paul-caron/luaCurling/README.md

 ## dependencies
 Dependencies are included in this repository for the most part, as curling and sol2 are header-only libs.
-Just you would need install the liblua-dev 5.4 and libcurl-dev.
+Just you would need install the liblua-dev 5.4 and libcurl-dev and your prefered ssl backend.

 ```ini
 liblua-dev=5.4
 curling=1.2